 Herb Butter Sauce

-Different herbs or a mixture of herbs can be used, but don’t over do it.
+Different herbs or a mixture of herbs can be used, but don’t overdo it.
 With dry herbs, a little goes a long way.
 I used dry thyme, rosemary and chives.
+I have suggested below other herbs that can be used.

 I served it up with my Nigerian Crispy fried whitebait fish and it was absolutely delicious.